Deltares/D-EcoImpact/docs/development.md

 #### Coding:

 * We use the [PEP8 style guide](https://pep8.org/) for python development.
-* We use [typing}(https://docs.python.org/3/library/typing.html) where possible.
+* We use [typing](https://docs.python.org/3/library/typing.html) where possible.
 * We avoid using global variables.
 * We use encapsulation by only making the necessary imports and variables public.

-* For testing we use the pytest module.
+* For testing, we use the _pytest_ module.
-* For checking the style guide we use flake8 and pylint.
+* For checking the style guide, we use _flake8_ and _pylint_.
-* For managing external dependencies we use poetry (.toml file).
+* For managing external dependencies, we use poetry (.toml file).

-* We prefer to use vscode for development (sharing settings using .vscode folder) usinge the following plugins:
+* We prefer to use VS Code for development (sharing settings using vscode folder) with the following plugins:
     * [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring)
     * [python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)